About Experience Projects Education Interests Contact

 • Defined business model, market access and reimbursement strategy for an AI-assisted MedTech solution, aligning product value with EU / US / AUS / JP healthcare regulations.

-• Streamlined cross-functional collaboration across R&D, RA/QA, marketing and regional sales, ensuring timely releases and international approvals (CE, FDA, PMDA, TGA).
+• Streamlined cross-functional collaboration across R&D, RA/QA, marketing and regional sales, ensuring timely releases and international regulatory approvals (CE, FDA, PMDA, TGA).

-University projects where sport met engineering.
+University projects where engineering met the real world.

 M.Sc.
-Thesis · GPA 4.0/4.0 (110/110) 2023
+Thesis · 110/110 2023

 Climber on sensorized wall — thesis project